Ski touring course Wildspitze, 3,764m

 Learning content: Economical ascent technique, walking with skins on flat and steep slopes, ascents in the fall line and slope crossings, kick and pointed turns, stepping on arches, etc.Ascent tactics, track layout, etc., where is the best snow, where is the safest slope, where is the most comfortable ascent Risk management with practical avalanche awareness and avalanche transceiver training Improvement of ski technique for different snow situations and slope steepnesses Ascent techniques: Walking with skins, track setup, kick turn Snow and avalanche awareness: current decision-making strategies in practice, equipment, first aid and orientation Roping on the glacier, simple crevasse rescue using loose pulley, descending on the glacier Other topics you may wish to cover.

-Change of program: All courses and guided tours are conscientiously organized and carried out according to the safety standards of the Vivalpin Mountain and Ski School with qualified mountain guides.
-An adjustment of the approved tour program is possible for safety reasons such as bad weather, dangerous conditions or insufficient preconditions of the participants.
-The decision for the final program is made by the mountain guide on site.
+All courses and guided tours are conscientiously organized and carried out in accordance with the safety standards of the Vivalpin Mountain and Ski School with qualified specialists (e.g. mountain and ski guides, mountain hiking guides, etc.).
+The provisional tour program may be adjusted for safety-related reasons, such as bad weather, dangerous conditions, unforeseen natural events or inadequate conditions of the participants.
+The final program will be decided by the guide on site.

 "Learning by doing with the ski touring pros.
 In small groups and then still at Tyrol's highest peak!
 If you want to go ski touring independently, then this is exactly the right course for you.
 You will benefit from the wealth of experience and skills of your guide and on this basis you will be well prepared for your personal touring goals."